 After I got the fabric it sat in my stash for several months…until Easter to be precise and in that time I collected lots of images to Pinterest of styles that appealed.
 Gradually a design took shape and I drew a sketch that was to be my final choice.
 So the final style is a sweetheart type neckline at the front and a ‘v’ shape dipping down at the back to show a little flesh.
 I didn’t want strapless because I wanted it to be comfy and totally bra friendly.
 The bodice was to be fitted and seamed for shape…enter McCalls 7091 pattern as the basic shape to start me off from.

 To add body to the bodice part of the dress, I interfaced each piece to the waist and to give the skirt some bounce and crisper structure I added an interlining layer of dress net from the waist to hemline on each piece.
-This net is stitched in with the seams..
-The whole dress is lined and there is an interfaced facing all around the neckline and armholes.
+This net is stitched within the seams… The whole dress is lined and there is an interfaced facing all around the neckline and armholes.

 I left my dress as it was for a while and then whilst having a clear out of my sewing room I came across some faceted glass beads in haematite and silvery tones, so I thought, why not add a bit more sparkle?
 Go big or go home 🙂 And so I did…I just stitched them on in a totally random way and I love how they catch the light.

 As a last finishing touch I added a waist stay inside to help support the weight of the skirt which is really full and rather heavy…. even more so on the longer side with the ruffle.
 It makes big difference to the comfort factor.